 Note: the width and length is dependent on the size of your keychain clasp.

 For the larger white and blue pom poms, I used the above measurements, but for the smaller white one with the pink leather strap, I used:

-Thread the strap through the ring of your keychain clasp so the clasp is in the centre and then attach to circle as shown in the photo below.
+Thread the strap through the ring of your keychain clasp so the clasp is in the center and then attach to the circle as shown in the photo below.